 August 12, 2011 Spotted Wing Drosophila in the Northeast

-Drosophila suzukii, a small vinegar fly with the potential to damage many fruit crops, has been confirmed in two northeastern states this summer.
+Drosophila suzukii, a small vinegar fly with the potential to damage many fruit crops, has been confirmed in several northeastern states.

 August 7, 2011 New IPM Resources, 2011